ATV & UTV Trails

 - To submit an application, the following locations are validation stations in Washburn County.

 Hwy 77E, Minong WI 54859

 (715) 466.2022 [call ahead]

 Wisconsin law requires those who use Wisconsin ATV trails to display either Wisconsin registration or an ATV trail pass.
 Funds from this program will be designated for use as trail aids and related costs to enhance all Wisconsin ATV recreation.
 The trail pass may be purchased online at the Wisconsin DNR website: dnr.wi.gov or over the counter at any Washburn County license sales location.

 - The DNR offers the non-resident ATV trail pass as a 5-day or an annual pass.

 - An ATV trail pass is required to operate an ATV.

 - The trail pass must be permanently affixed by its own adhesive in a highly visible location on the forward half of the ATV.

 - Once affixed, the sticker may not be removed or transferred to another ATV.

 The area ATV clubs work extremely hard on our trail systems.
 These volunteers put in hundreds of hours maintaining the trail systems to keep them in great shape for all of our visitors and residents.
-If you see them working out on the trail, please be courteous as the grooming equipment does not move quickly.
-Please wait until a safe opportunity to go around the groomer.
+If you come across them while out on the trail, please be courteous as the grooming equipment does not move quickly; wait until there is a safe opportunity to go around the groomer.